anandbosedev/anandbosedev.github.io/_posts/2024-02-21-rethinking-localization-of-jetpack-compose-apps.md

 ---
 layout: post
-title: Rethinking the localization of Jetpack Compose applications
+title: Rethinking the state of localization in Jetpack Compose — A Kotlin-first approach to localization
 tags: ['Android', 'JetpackCompose', 'Localization']
 ---

 Most of the Jetpack Compose applications depends on the Android resources system for localization.
 This is okay and works just fine and follows the system locale.
 But there are some side-effects on this approach.